 It took 13.8 billion years of supernovas exploding, galaxies colliding, clouds of gas cramming and condensing, compounds shifting and replicating, millions of generations of life on Earth, (and your parent’s special moment at that Lynyrd Skynyrd concert), to perfect the miraculous, powerful human spirit that is you – the inside of a star made aware of its own existence.

 You won the impossible lottery of life – a prize-drawing with odds so small, the human mind can’t even comprehend the number (it’s 1 in 1 with 2.6 million zeros after it).
-At the moment of conception, you are gifted a golden ticket for “One Admission to Life on Earth”, stamped with a simple tagline – “Enjoy the Ride”.
+At the moment of conception, you receive a golden ticket for “One Admission to Life on Earth,” stamped with a simple tagline – “Enjoy the Ride”.

 Your 9-month journey is arduous, and upon arrival, you’re promised a few basic amenities: